JeffreySarnoff/AngleBetweenVectors.jl/README.md

 - Vectors are given by their Cartesian coordinates in 2D, 3D or ..
 N-dimensions.

-- `angle`ises the expression given by Professor Kahan in [Computing Cross-Products and Rotations]( https://people.eecs.berkeley.edu/%7Ewkahan/MathH110/Cross.pdf) (pg 15): "More uniformly accurate .. valid for  Euclidean  spaces of any dimension,   it never errs by more than a modest multiple of ε."
+- This follows a note by Professor Kahan in [Computing Cross-Products and Rotations]( https://people.eecs.berkeley.edu/%7Ewkahan/MathH110/Cross.pdf) (pg 15): "More uniformly accurate .. valid for  Euclidean  spaces of any dimension,   it never errs by more than a modest multiple of ε."